chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 #### Other Details

-##### What type can resultbuilder apply on?
-What are the differences among those? <!-- Enum/Class/Structure on result builder -->
++ **What type can resultbuilder apply on?
+What are the differences among those?** <!-- Enum/Class/Structure on result builder -->

+You might notice that GradientBuilder is declared as enumeration type, but ViewBuilder is structure type; and Swift says you can apply @resultBuilder to "a class, structure, enumeration to use that type as a result builder".
+So, what's the difference among those?

 <!--